dinesh-scaletech/HSAnalytics/README.md

            });
    ```

-   If You Call back response is not required, Pass null in the last input parameter.
+   When Call back response is not needed, Pass null in the last input parameter.

    ```
    upAxis.postEvent("1" ,null,null,false, new JSONObject(),null);